-GENERAL MAN IAGEMENT (12 Credits) Credit Hours
+GENERAL MA NAGEMENT (12 Credits) Credit Hours

 FIN 5416 Applied Managerial Finance II 3

 MAN 5508 Mgmt. & Operations in Service Organizations 3

 MAR 5849 Services Marketing 3

-Man 5897 Capstone 3
+MAN 5897 Capstone 3

-Health Services Administration
+Graduate Certificate in Health Services Administration

 This certificate is designed to prepare students that want to specialize in health services administration by providing them with the basic components of finance, administration and health law required to manage a health care facility or organization.